 Also, highly suggest dining at Balzambārs.
 It’s a great mix of Latvian traditional food and modern dining.
 On top of that, you have to try Riga Black Balsam when visiting Latvia and this is the best place to do it.

 Extra activities?
-If you have some extra time in Latvia, I can suggest Holy Trinity Church on the other side of Daugava (the first photo of the article), Vanšu Bridge Viewpoint, and The Ethnographic Open-Air Museum of Latvia.
-Or day trips to Jurmala, Sigula, or Cesis.
+If you have some extra time in Latvia, I can suggest Holy Trinity Church on the other side of Daugava, Vanšu Bridge Viewpoint, and The Ethnographic Open-Air Museum of Latvia.
+If you have 3 days in Riga, make sure you check this itinerary.

 I’m sure that this guide will help you make the most of your weekend in Riga, visit all the main attractions, and eat your way through Latvian cuisine.
 I have a special love for Riga and I want to show it to others through the eyes of a local.